Stone Duality Proofs for Colorless Distributed Computability Theorems: Introduction

-\subsection{Our Contributions}
+\paragraph*{Our Contributions}

-In complement to the introduction of a new topological encoding for round-based full-information distributed computations and illustrating examples, we present the following contributions, which show the interest of our new technique.
-First, given any input complex $\In$, we associate a spectral space $\speclim\In$ to any round-based full information model $\Pi$.
-This is accomplished abstractly in terms of a projective limit, but also concretely as a space of sequences, see Proposition~\ref{P:ProtSpecSpace}.
-These spaces characterize computability, as is shown in Theorem~\ref{thm-carac}, which states that a protocol solves a task $(\In, \Out, \Delta)$ if, and only if, there exists a spectral map from $\speclim\In$ to the output complex $\Out$ which respects the specification $\Delta$.
-Finally, we show that this approach is consistent with the original approach using subdivisions, since in this case the geometric subdivision is a distinguished subspace of $\speclim\In$.
-This allows us to apply our generalized theorem to the aforementioned standard models of distributed computing : $IIS$ for colored and colorless protocols and colorless tasks.
+In short, our main contribution is the identification of spectral topology as a natural and fruitful extension of the simplicial semantics for distributed computing.
+This perspective allows us to generalize known colorless topological computability results to any round-based, content-neutral, full-information model of computation.
+We achieve this by encoding such a protocol as an endofunctor $\Pi$ on the category of simplicial complexes.
+Using this, we associate a spectral space $\speclim\In$ to any input complex $\In$, which can be described abstractly in terms of a projective limit, but also concretely as a space of sequences, the latter being closely related to executions and corresponding knowledge, see Proposition~\ref{P:ProtSpecSpace}.
+These spaces characterize computability, as is shown in Theorem~\ref{thm-carac}, which states that a protocol $\Pi$ solves a task $(\In, \Out, \Delta)$ if, and only if, there exists a spectral map from $\speclim\In$ to the output complex $\Out$ which respects the specification $\Delta$.

+Finally, we show in Theorems~\ref{Theorem1}, \ref{Theorem2} and \ref{Theorem3} that this spectral approach is consistent with the original results for the $IIS$ protocol: a colorless task $(\In, \Out, \Delta)$ is solvable by the $IIS$ protocol if, and only if, there exists a continuous map $f: \real \In \fl \real \Out$ compatible with $\Delta$ between the geometric realizations of the input and output complexes.
+These results exploit the fact that such protocols correspond simplicially to some subdivision of the input complex.
+Here, we show that this result holds for any protocol defined by a mesh-shrinking subdivision functor.
+Indeed, for such protocols we show in Lemma~\ref{L:equivShrink} that the existence of a spectral map $\speclim\In \fl \Out$ compatible with $\Delta$ is equivalent to the existence of a continuous map $\real\In \fl \real\Out$ also compatible with $\Delta$.